c88032111/solc/docs/style-guide.rst

             C(param2, param3)
             D(param4)
         {
-            // do somehting with param5
+            // do something with param5
         }
     }